The Academy at Shotton Hall

 The Academy At Shotton Hall is a coeducational secondary school in Peterlee, County Durham, England.
-It is a school for 11- to 16-year-olds and is a specialist Performing Arts College it was renamed from Shotton Hall School in February 2011.
-The school has recently undergone major renovation work as part of the Government's Building Schools for the Future (BSF) program.
-The work has seen the school completely rebuilt and the old school buildings were demolished.
-The current head teacher at the school is Lesley Powell.
+It is a school for 11- to 16-year-olds and is a specialist Performing Arts College it was renamed to Academy of Shotton Hall in February 2011.
+The school has recently given through major renovation work as part of the Government's Building Schools for the Future (BSF) program.
+The new facility was fully rebuilt in late 2010 and the former facility was demolished in mid 2011.
+The current head teacher at the school is Mrs Hook.
 Previous head teacher, Ian Mowbray, retired In July 2010.

 History

-Shotton Hall School was first opened in 1900 as a secondary modern school, but in 1973 it became a comprehensive school and it was extended with new buildings such as the B block, the Towers, Speed, Metcalfe and Nicholson house blocks, the art block, the music block and the sports hall.
+Shotton Hall School was first opened in 1963 as a secondary modern school, but in 1973 it became a comprehensive school and it was extended with new buildings such as the B block, the Towers, Speed, Metcalfe and Nicholson house blocks, the art block, the music block and the sports hall.
 The school was granted Specialist Performing Arts College status in 2003.
 Recently, the school has applied for "Fast track academy" Status and on 1 February 2011, was renamed The Academy At Shotton Hall.